tupui/batman/README.rst

 optionnal but is recommanded. (~20mins).

 .. note:: If you don't have install priviledge, add ``--user`` option after install.
-    But the simplest way might be to use a :ref:`conda` environment.
+    But the simplest way might be to use a conda environment.

 Finally, to install the optionnal package ``Antares``::